Some Interesting Uses

 The new San Francisco International Airport uses many advanced building technologies to help it withstand earthquakes.
 One of these technologies involves giant ball bearings.

-The 267 columns that support the weight of the airport each ride on a 5-foot-diameter (1.5-meter) steel ball bearing.
+The 267 columns that support the weight of an airport each ride on a 5-foot-diameter (1.5-meter) steel ball bearing.
 The ball rests in a concave base that is connected to the ground.
 In the event of an earthquake, the ground can move 20 inches (51 cm) in any direction.
 The columns that rest on the balls move somewhat less than this as they roll around in their bases, which helps isolate the building from the motion of the ground.
 When the earthquake is over, gravity pulls the columns back to the center of their bases.